 For personal experience, I can say that looking for a flat in Shanghai is not very difficult, and compared to Europe you can find very nice places for much lower prices.

-As an example, I am now in a two-bedroom flat, very big, with a third room meant to be a sort of a studio but that can be turned into a third bedroom, large living room, kitchen, one bathroom, and the price is 4000 Chinese yuan per month, meaning 2000 per tenant.
-2000 yuan is about 200 pounds sterling, and in London I payed 500 pounds for a room in a three-bedroom flat that I shared with other two girls.
+As an example, I was in a two-bedroom flat, very big, with a third room meant to be a sort of a studio but that can be turned into a third bedroom, large living room, kitchen, one bathroom, and the price is 4000 Chinese yuan per month, meaning 2000 per tenant.
+2000 yuan is about 200 pounds sterling, and in London, I paid 500 pounds for a room in a three-bedroom flat that I shared with two other girls.